-Under COBS of the FCA Handbook, Vergent is required to make a public disclosure in relation to the nature of its commitment to the UK Stewardship Code (the "Code"), updated in 2020 and an overview of our record of voting under the SRD II.
+Under COBS 2.2.3 of the FCA Handbook, Vergent is required to make a public disclosure in relation to the nature of its alignment to the UK Stewardship Code (the "Code"), and an overview of our record of voting under the SRD II.
 This is required annually and is available on our website.